 “Nope,” said I. “I’ve accepted it.
 I can’t change it, and I’m excited for it.”
 Master looked at me all confused-like.
 Then, he started to sing Frosty the Snowman too.
 Hey, if you can’t beat ‘em, as I said, you may as well join ‘em, right?

-Master is a lot slower to come around to things than I, usually.
+Master Pravus is a lot slower to come around to things than I, usually.
 Especially with traditions.
 We have the tradition of decorating the Xmas tree on Thanksgiving day, actually, and we usually buy one ornament to put on the tree per year.
 (We’re not picky about the day we buy the ornament though, we wait until we find the right one, even if that takes until Dec 26th.)
-Since things were out so early this year, we were looking through ornaments the last time we were in the store, and Master started to join in the spirit.
+Since things were out so early this year, we were looking through ornaments the last time we were in the store, and he started to join in the spirit.

 “Should we put up the Xmas tree now?”
 He asked, (I could tell he was joking a little), out of nowhere.